Livingstone Bramble: Boxing career

+Professional boxing record

 Personal life

 When Bramble became a world champion, rumors of him practicing witchcraft became widespread.
 He did not deny these rumours.
 Bramble did enjoy walking around with his pet snake.
 He used to walk into the boxing ring with one on his neck, and he was pictured, again on the cover of Ring Magazine, with his snake.
-In 1985, Bramble stated that he hates chickens and he strangles them.
+In 1985, Bramble stated that he hated chickens and he strangled them.
 It was also reported that Bramble had skinned a dead cat and put it on his living room wall.
 During this time he had a boa constrictor and a ferret named spider.
 He also had a dog named snake.
 He described himself as "the only Rasta prizefighter there is".

-Bramble is often reported to being a long-term vegetarian who has not eaten meat since the early 1970s, however he does eat fish and his diet has been described as consisting "primarily of fish, spaghetti, fungi, pumpkin and coconuts".
+Bramble was a pescetarian and his diet was described as "primarily of fish, spaghetti, fungi, pumpkin and coconuts".

-An avid marathon runner, Bramble competes each year at the International Boxing Hall of Fame's celebrity marathon.
-He is one of the most sought after autograph signers there every year.
-Bramble currently lives in Las Vegas.
-Bramble is the subject of a full biography by boxing journalist Brian D'Ambrosio.
+An avid marathon runner, Bramble competed each year at the International Boxing Hall of Fame's celebrity marathon.
+He was one of the most sought after autograph signers there every year.
+Bramble resided in Las Vegas.
+He is the subject of a full biography by boxing journalist Brian D'Ambrosio.
 The book is titled Rasta in the Ring: The Life of Rastafarian Boxer Livingstone Bramble and was published in 2016.
 The book dissects and explains the life and beliefs of the Rastafarian boxer.

+Death

+Bramble died on March 22, 2025, at the age of 64.